KyleCharles/research-paper-notes/linear_time_nmt.md

 **Masked 1D Convolutions.** Sort of like the causal property described in the Wavenet paper and the masked convolutions described in the PixelCNN paper as well.
 Basically, the masking ensures that information from future tokens does not affect the prediction of the current token.

 **Dilation.** This increases the receptive field of the target network exponentially.
-The dilation scheme is double at every layer and capped at 16.
+The dilation scheme is doubled at every layer starting from 1 and capped at 16 (i.e. 1, 2, 4, 8 and 16).

 **Residual Blocks.** 2 variants of residual blocks are wrapped around each layer.
 ReLU for machine translation and Multiplicative Units for language modeling.